chrisalehman/GettingAndCleaningData_CourseProject/README.md

 * Source the run_analysis.R script.
 * Execute the function "createTidyDataSet()".
 When it completes a tidy data set will be written to a file in the working directory called "tidy_data_set.txt".

+## Code book
+A code book is included in this repo describing the methodology for obtaining data and a description of the variables.
+The file is called "code_book.txt".